 You let us know that you recognize disparities in diabetes care for Black people:

-“From what I’ve heard, Black people don’t get the same level of treatment as white T1Ds do.”
+“From what I’ve heard, Black people don’t get the same level of treatment as white people with type 1 diabetes (T1Ds) do.”

 “To educate myself about how to better serve the Black diabetes community.”

 And you let us know the importance of uplifting stories:

 “I like meeting other Black advocates in the community and hearing their stories.”